Bank of England may look into HSBC tax case

 HSBC has admitted failings in compliance and controls in its Swiss private bank after media reports alleged it helped wealthy customers conceal millions of dollars of assets up to 2007.

-The Bank of England's Prudential Regulation Authority authorizes and supervises HSBC for safety and soundness, making sure it holds enough capital.
+The Bank of England's Prudential Regulation Authority authorises and supervises HSBC for safety and soundness, making sure it holds enough capital.

-PRA Chief Executive Andrew Bailey has raised concerns that the mounting level of fines and other sanctions for misconduct could potentially destabilize banks.
+PRA Chief Executive Andrew Bailey has raised concerns that the mounting level of fines and other sanctions for misconduct could potentially destabilise banks.

 Another regulator, the Financial Conduct Authority (FCA) is responsible for making sure bank employees behave properly.